Schobs/MediMarker/README.md

 #### MODEL.UNET
 Config parameters for the default U-Net model found [here](./models/UNet_Classic.py)
  - **MIN_FEATURE_RESOLUTION** (int): This relates to the automatic configuration of the U-Net architecture.
-The architecure will continuoually downsample the feature resolution and add a symmetrical layer until the feature resolution reaches a minimum resolution of ([int, int]).
+The architecture will continuously downsample the feature resolution and add a symmetrical layer until the feature resolution reaches a minimum resolution of ([int, int]).
 For example, if you set MIN_FEATURE_RESOLUTION = 4 and your SAMPLER.INPUT_SIZE = [512,512], the architecture will downsample the feature resolution until it reaches 4x4 i.e. 512 -> 256 -> 128 -> 64 -> 32 -> 16 -> 8 -> 4.
-Therefore, the archtecture will have 8 layers.
+Therefore, the architecture will have 8 layers.

      *Default:* 4